 Controlling porosity in extrusion bioprinting vs. DLP bioprinting

 Figure 1.
 Extrusion 3D printing of a cube.
 A) CAD model of a cube, B) image of a slice showing perimeter (yellow) and infill (red) paths, C) the extruded cube.

 While extrusion slicers focus on the outer bounds of an object, DLP-based SLA slicers capture the entire plane of a layer in a single image, operating with 100% infill, so that any porosity desired must be created in the original model.
 While this might pose upfront complications, many CAD suites can apply a lattice pattern to an object, such as the cube in Figure 2.

 Figure 2.
 DLP-based 3D printing of a cube.
 A) CAD model of a cube with a gyroid structure, B) image of a slice that would be projected onto the photo-sensitive material, C) the printed gyroid cube (right).

-When viewed through the lenses of mechanics, resolution, geometry and material selection, there are numerous differences between extrusion-based and DLP-based SLA bioprinters; however, the advantages of each make them perfectly complementary in many research environments.
-Extrusion offers multi-material printing from a vast palette of bioinks as well as simplified model designs, while DLP-based SLA is capable of remarkable geometric complexity at high resolution and, depending on the material used, perfect clarity.
+When viewed through the lenses of mechanics, resolution, geometry and material selection, there are numerous differences between extrusion and DLP bioprinters; however, the advantages of each make them perfectly complementary in many research environments.
+Extrusion offers multi-material printing from a vast palette of bioinks as well as simplified model designs, while DLP is capable of remarkable geometric complexity at high resolution and, depending on the material used, perfect clarity.
 Researchers might also combine the two techniques in a single experiment.
-For example, by extruding a mix of cells from the BIO X into a microfluidic chip printed on the Lumen X. Whether you choose to add one or both to your workflow, you will find that CELLINK offers reliable, versatile bioprinting solutions.
+For example, by extruding a mix of cells from the BIO X into a microfluidic chip printed on the LUMEN X. Whether you choose to add one or both to your workflow, you will find that CELLINK offers reliable, versatile bioprinting solutions.